Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Juni 2025 18.24.50 UTC
+- WIB: Senin, 2 Juni 2025 19.57.17 UTC
-- WITA: Senin, 2 Juni 2025 19.24.50 UTC
+- WITA: Senin, 2 Juni 2025 20.57.17 UTC
-- WIT: Senin, 2 Juni 2025 20.24.50 UTC
+- WIT: Senin, 2 Juni 2025 21.57.17 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology